fablabbcn/smartcitizen-docs/docs/Components/Urban Board.md

 The following characteristics have been considered for the sensor
 choice:

-* Provides PM 2.5 and PM 10 measurements in ug/m³
+* Provides PM1, PM 2.5 and PM10 measurements in ug/m³

 * Minimal distinguishable particle diameter of 0.3 um